shokeeb-r3/corda-dtcc/README.md

 Let's execute a `CashIssueAndPaymentFlow`:

+## SJW lets separate out the flow start command as a separate dialog, then show the output in subsequent dialog.
+Right now if I click on "Copy" in the readme
+## it collects both input and output below

 ```bash
 Mon Jun 15 07:53:52 GMT 2020>>> flow start CashIssueAndPaymentFlow amount: 1000 GBP, issueRef: TestTransaction, recipient: PartyB, anonymous: false, notary: Notary